-- 19 blighted buildings were demolished, including one commercial building in the Eastside Neighborhood. - 77 business were assisted with funds through the Coronavirus Aid, Relief, and Economic Security Act (CARES). - 6,276 violation notices and/or inspections were performed by the Code Enforcement team in the city's core neighborhoods and a new program was developed and is currently underway to assist those homeowners who have received a citation to complete repairs to their homes. - The neighborhood center for Kalamazoo Neighborhood Eastside Association received repairs to improve visibility and access. - 908 homeless persons received assistance with supportive services. - 51 children received after-school homework assistance and recreation opportunities.
+- 513 owner-occupied homes received rehabilitation. - 27 homes received lead-based paint remediation. - 46 homebuyers received direct financial assistance. - 68 rental units were rehabilitated. - 24 blighted buildings were demolished, including one commercial building in the Eastside Neighborhood. - 88 business were assisted with funds through the Coronavirus Aid, Relief, and Economic Security Act (CARES). - 8,355 violation notices and/or inspections were performed by the Code Enforcement team in the city's core neighborhoods and a new program was developed and is currently underway to assist those homeowners who have received a citation to complete repairs to their homes.
+To date, seven households have been assisted. - The neighborhood center for Kalamazoo Neighborhood Eastside Association received repairs to improve interior and exterior lighting, signage, and access. - 609 homeless persons received assistance with supportive services. - 84 children received after-school homework assistance and recreation opportunities.